-Analyzing data in a spreadsheet can be a nightmare.
-It’s time-consuming and monotonous.
+Analyzing text data in a spreadsheet is a nightmare.
+It’s time-consuming and monotonous, not to mention expensive.

-How do you process this information?
-Should you read the answers one by one?
-What if you want to know what people are saying about your brand on social media?
-It’s impossible for teams to read rows and rows of comments and survey responses in a spreadsheet, and deliver accurate results on time.
-In addition, this is tedious work and boredom can lead to inconsistencies.
+Should you read the answers and tag them one by one?
+What if you want to know what people are saying about a particular topic?
+It’s impossible to deliver accurate results on time.

 To solve this problem, text analysis with AI is here to help.